innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 The VCE is accessed from a running Docker container.
 A container is a virtual machine instance created from a previously downloaded Docker container image.

-The simplest way of running and managing containers is to use to the Docker Desktop.
+The simplest way of running and managing containers is to use the Docker Desktop application.

 ### Creating a new container